 Sri Lankan Prawns at Isso

-“Isso” in Sinhalese language actually means “prawns” so you know what to expect at this small joint in Colombo city center.
-You make your own dish by simply following three steps: choose the size of prawns varying from L to XXL, decide on preparation method and finally add a carb.
+Isso is a casual restaurant in Colombo serving exactly what the name suggests — isso, which means “prawns” in Sinhalese language.
+You make your own dish by following three steps: choose the size of prawns varying from L to XXL, decide on the preparation method, and finally add a carb.
 They have two location in the city.

 What to order: I was in love with their healthier option of prawns mixed with mango avocado salsa.
 If you are looking for something on the hotter side, try their hot butter prawns or Jaffna prawn curry.
 As for carbs, go for roast garlic paan which is a type of local bread (so damn good, it’s one of the things I miss the most about Sri Lanka) or sweet potato fries.